Cut Gem Bespoke Gems

 Garnet Gemstone pyroclastic flow

-Pyroclastic Flow by Arya Akhavan - vid
+Pyroclastic Flow by Arya Akhavan

 Natural deep red garnet in Arya's Pyroclastic Flow cut.